SarvarbekUzDev/New-admin-panel-django/README.md

 # New-admin-panel-django
 New advanced admin panel in Django

 Hello, this is a new flexible admin panel made in django

 This way you don't create an admin panel for your project, you just enter the model.

 Things to do:
     1) pip install -r requirements.txt
-     2) Add dashboard and templates/dashboard to your project
+     2) Add the dashboard and templates/dashboard folders to your project

 Enter the data in the .env file:
      ADMIN='Username'